21 July 2021

 As always with our ‘how to’ series, we’ll also debunk some common myths and provide you with a clear step-by-step plan to help you successfully carry out your next appraisal.

-To finish things off, we’ll take a quick look at how Facebook handles reviews, and what we can learn from them.
+To finish things off, we’ll take a quick look at how Facebook is handling reviews, and what we can learn from them.

 Table of Contents: